ethanthoma/github-issue-data/README.md

 # Fetching GitHub issue data

 ## TODO
-- fetch user information
+- manually validate some of the data
-- fix flitering criteria for low star repos (no bug issues)
+- filter issues more (for min comments)
-- refactor
+- create dataset from collected data

 ## Install + Run